-A disclosure can be made by a current or former employee, officer, contractor and supplier (including their employees) to Laing O'Rourke Australia.
-It can also be made by their spouse, relative or dependant person.
+A disclosure can be made by a current or former employee, officer, contractor or supplier (including their employees) to Laing O'Rourke Australia.
+It can also be made by their spouse, relative or dependent person.

 WHAT IS A DISCLOSABLE MATTER?